mercat0r/Eden/README.md

 The plot sees a squad of four law enforcement agents investigating disappearances by working their way downwards through layers of a towering mega-city.
 Gameplay emphasises puzzle-solving, requiring the player(s) to control each of the four characters and use their individual abilities to progress.
 A single player can control any of the characters and jump between them at will; up to four players can play simultaneously, taking control of team members.
 (Wikipedia)

+## Internal info

+The game uses DirectX 8 and was compiled with VC++ 6.0.

 ## What is already done ?

 Not much, but it's something...